tanayk2610/AutoBot/Docs/BOT.md

 Use Case 3: Management of Virtual Machines.
 1. Preconditions
-The user shall have a AWS/Digital Ocean account with valid access keys.
+The user shall have a Digital Ocean account with valid access keys.
 User shall also have a valid  Slack API token on their system.
 User shall have access to email service to read the OTP sent.

 2. Main Flow
 User requests the AutoBot to manage his VMs[S1].
 The AutoBot shows all the user’s reserved VMs [S2].
 The user selects a specific VM [S3].
 The AutoBot queries user regarding the desired action on a selected VM: delete or configuration change [S4].
 The user chooses from the list of actions [S5].
 The AutoBot queries required parameters if needed [S6].
 The user provides necessary parameters [S7].The Autobot requests confirmation from the user (OTP via email) [S8].
 The user confirms the request [S9].
 The Autobot changed the selected VM [S10].